jenkinsci/lambda-test-runner-plugin/README.md

 ## How to install it

-Plugin is not yet available in official Jenkins plugin repository.
+Plugin is available in official Jenkins plugin repository.
+If you want to install it, navigate to `https://<your-jenkins-instance>/pluginManager`.

-Manual plugin installation guide:
+If you want to build and install from sources:
 - Clone this repo.
 - Build HPI file: `./mvnw clean package -DskipTests`.
 - Navigate to `https://<your-jenkins-instance>/pluginManager/advanced`.